Impurity-induced states on the surface of 3D topological insulators: Conclusion

 In summary, we find that local impurities can strongly disrupt the structure near the Dirac node of 2-D surface states in 3-D topological insulators by forming low energy resonance(s).
 However, in the asymptotic approach to the Dirac point, the linear DOS is preserved, consistent with the negative scaling dimension of the impurity strength.
 Thus, the gap-opening mechanism for magnetic impurities is not evident at this stage of analysis.
 We also find that the induction of non-trivial spin textures near magnetic impurities leads to the mediation of antiferromagnetic RKKY coupling between impurity spin components parallel to the lines joining them, especially if the chemical potential is at the Dirac point (in which case the interaction does not oscillate in sign).
 The spin components perpendicular to the line joining the impurities, however, exhibit strong FM interaction.
 While there is, in general, a DM component in the spin interactions, it vanishes at the Dirac point.
-Finally, when many magnetic impurities are present (and $\m=0$), they will tend to align ferromagnetically normal to the surface.

-We are grateful to D.\ Abanin, D.\ Basov, Z.\ Hasan, H.\ Manoharan, N.\ Nagaosa, T. Wehling and Y.\ Xia for useful discussions -- especially to D.\ Abanin for drawing our attention to the method used in \cite{2009-shytov-yq} to calculate the RKKY interactions.
+\acknowledgements We are grateful to D.\ Abanin, D.\ Basov, Z.\ Hasan, H.\ Manoharan, N.\ Nagaosa, T. Wehling and Y.\ Xia for useful discussions -- especially to D.\ Abanin for drawing our attention to the method used in \cite{2009-shytov-yq} to calculate the RKKY interactions.
 This work was supported by the US DOE thorough BES and LDRD funding and by University of California UCOP program T027-09.